 For such a prolific and multi-talented illustrator, it is remarkable that so little is known about Gaston Barret.
 We assume that he trained and worked in Paris, as from the mid-1940s to the late 70s his work was in constant demand by publishers based there.
 His earliest known works are from the early 1940s, so he must have come to illustration relatively late in life.
-In 1946 he illustrated Francis Carco’s Jésus du caille (Jesus of the Quail) for Aux Editions du Livre, and a set of Marcel Pagnol novels for Editions Terres Latines.
+In 1946 he illustrated Francis Carco’s Jésus-la-caille (Jesus the Quail) for Aux Editions du Livre, and a set of Marcel Pagnol novels for Editions Terres Latines.

 Illustrated editions of Maupassant and Balzac, Zola and Hugo, Dickens and Flaubert followed in rapid sucession, but it was in 1950 that he was first commissioned to illustrate a specifically erotic title – Sade’s Justine, for Editions de la Vieille France.
 The Justine illustrations were fairly tame, but when Au Carquois d’Argent commissioned artwork for a limited edition of Mirabeau’s L’Adam Lascif, Barret finally engaged his skills and imagination to produce what are arguably some of his best and most explicit illustrations.